History of the People's Republic of China: Domestic affairs

 The continued economic growth of the country as well as its sporting power status gained China the right to host the 2008 Summer Olympics.
 However, this also put Hu Jintao's administration under intense spotlight.
-While the 2008 Olympics was commonly understood to be a come-out party for People's Republic of China, in light of the March 2008 Tibet protests, the government received heavy scrutiny.
-The Olympic torch was met with protest en route.
-Within the country, these reactions were met with a fervent wave of nationalism with accusations of Western bias against China.
+While the 2008 Olympics was commonly understood to boost the soft power of the People's Republic of China, in light of the March 2008 Tibet protests, the government also received heavy scrutiny.
+The Olympic torch was met with protest en route; within the country, these reactions were met with a fervent wave of nationalism with accusations of Western bias against China.

 Continued economic growth during the 2008 financial crisis which started in the United States and hobbled the world economy increased China's confidence in its model of development and convinced elites that the global balance of power was shifting.
 In the Chinese view, the cause of the crisis was Western countries' "inappropriate macroeconomic policies" and "unsustainable modes of development."
 When Western countries were nearing financial disaster, China created credit for spending on infrastructure.
 This both helped stabilize the global economy and it also provided an opportunity for China to retool its own infrastructure.
 China increased its standing as a responsible global actor during the crisis.

 Meanwhile, a number of scientific progresses and breakthroughs took place between 2002 and 2012, many of which originated from the 863 Program.
 In 2003, China successfully sent an astronaut, Yang Liwei, to the space via Shenzhou 5, becoming the third country in the world to do so independently after the United States and the Soviet Union.
-In 2010, Jiaolong, the Chinese manned deep-sea research submersible, was deployed.
+In 2010, Jiaolong, the Chinese crewed deep-sea research submersible, was deployed.
 In 2011–2012, BeiDou-2, the Chinese satellite navigation system, became operational.
 In 2011, Tiangong-1, the first prototype space station of China, was successfully launched.
 In March 2012, results from the Daya Bay Reactor Neutrino Experiment in Shenzhen received international attention.
 In October 2012, Mo Yan became the first Chinese citizen (mainland) to win the Nobel Prize in Literature.

 Foreign relations

 China's position in the war on terror drew the country closer diplomatically to the United States.
 In 2010, the Asian Games was held in Guangzhou, and in 2011, the Summer Universiade was held in Shenzhen.
 In 2010, another international event took place in China— Shanghai held the World Expo for the first time.

 The political status and future of Taiwan remain uncertain, but steps have been taken to improving relations between the Communist Party and several of Taiwan's parties that hold a less antagonistic view towards China, notably former rival Kuomintang.
+On December 31, 2008, Hu Jintao published his Six Points to promote the peaceful development of cross-strait relations and to realize the great rejuvenation of the Chinese nation.

 Hu's critics say that his government was overly aggressive in asserting its new power, overestimated its reach, and raised the ire and apprehension of various neighbours, including Southeast Asian countries, India, and Japan.
 Such policies are also said to be provocative towards the United States.